Nicole Brown Simpson: Marriage

 Brown and Simpson married on February 2, 1985, five years after his retirement from professional football.
 The couple had two children, Sydney Brooke Simpson (b.
 1985) and Justin Ryan Simpson (b.
-1988), both delivered via caesarian section.
-Additionally, she had three abortions (one outside of wedlock).
+1988).
 The marriage lasted seven years.
 According to Denise Brown, Nicole considered motherhood to be her crowning achievement, though Simpson became more volatile towards her after the children were born.

 According to Sheila Weller, "[Simpson and Brown] were a dramatic, fractious, mutually obsessed couple before they married, after they married, after they divorced in 1992, and after they reconciled."

 Domestic violence

 According to multiple accounts, Simpson emotionally, verbally, and physically abused Brown throughout their relationship, and the abuse continued after their divorce.
 According to Brown's sister Dominique, Simpson referred to his wife as a "fat pig" during a pregnancy.
 Family friend Robin Greer stated that Simpson had refused to have sex with Brown in the months after her pregnancy because of its effect on her weight.
 Greer also claimed that he had Brown followed numerous times, and would "plant" people in the clubs she and Brown went out to at night to report their activities back to Simpson.

 Accounts from Brown's diary date physical abuse as far back as 1978.
 She called the police on Simpson numerous times over the course of their marriage, but most of the calls were not met with serious response by the LAPD because of Simpson's celebrity status.
 The first police report was filed after an incident on New Year's Day 1989.
 On December 31, Brown had phoned the police, saying that she thought Simpson was going to kill her.
 She was found by the responding officer hiding in the bushes outside their home, "badly beaten and half-naked".
 Authorities said Simpson had "punched, slapped, and kicked" her.
 When the responding officer announced his intent to arrest Simpson, he sped away from the cops in his car.
 Eventually, he pleaded no contest to spousal abuse.
 Brown dropped the charges after her parents allegedly encouraged her to reconcile with Simpson, who was enabling her father, Louis, to invest in a lucrative Hertz car rental facility at The Ritz Carlton at Monarch Bay, California, which significantly benefited the Brown family financially.